Physical changes in teenagers

 At the same time, your child might be more sensitive to your emotions.
 But while she’s learning to understand other people’s emotions, she might sometimes misread facial expressions or body language.
 She’ll get better at this as she moves into her later teens.

-Your child’s likely to be more self-conscious, especially about his physical appearance and changes.
+Your child is likely to be more self-conscious as he moves through the teenage years, especially about his physical appearance.
 Adolescent self-esteem is often affected by appearance, or by how teenagers think they look.
 As your child develops, he might compare his body with those of his friends and peers.

-And your child could go through a ‘bulletproof’ stage of thinking and acting.
-Your child’s decision-making skills are still developing, and she’s still learning about the consequences of her actions.
+And your child might go through a stage of acting without thinking.
+Your child’s decision-making skills are still developing, and she’s still learning that actions have consequences and even risks sometimes.

 Your child’s body is maturing physically, but his brain development